Wingfield History, Family Crest & Coats of Arms

 - William Monroe Wingfield, American politician, Socialist Workers Candidate for Presidential Elector for Arizona, 1968

-- Junius Wingfield, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1860
+- Junius Wingfield, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1860

-- Gus Wingfield, American Democrat politician, Delegate to Democratic National Convention from Arkansas, 1996, 2000, 2004
+- Gus Wingfield, American Democratic Party politician, Delegate to Democratic National Convention from Arkansas, 1996, 2000, 2004

 - Mrs. George Wingfield Jr., American Republican politician, Delegate to Republican National Convention from Nevada, 1960

 - George Wingfield Jr., American Republican politician, Alternate Delegate to Republican National Convention from Nevada, 1956

 - George Wingfield, American Republican politician, Member of Republican National Committee from Nevada, 1924

 - James Digman Wingfield (1800-1872), English painter